-If a dose is missed, give the medication as soon as possible and continue the regular schedule.
-DO NOT give a double dose to make up for the missed dose and do not exceed the total stated dose.
+If a dose is missed give the medication as soon as possible and continue the regular schedule.
+DO NOT give a double dose to make up for the missed dose and do not exceed the total stated dose in any one 24-hour period.